dsickles/PMAgents/ENTERPRISE_PM_AGENT_SUITE_PLAN.md

 - **Core Principles:** [To be defined]
 - **Critical Actions:** [To be defined]
 - **Workflows:**
-    - `route-request`: Analyzes user intent, asks clarifying questions if needed, and dispatches the request to the correct single agent or combination of agents.
+    - `route-request`: The single entry point.
+Analyzes user intent and dispatches to specialist agents. **[NEW]** If intent is unclear or user asks for help, proactively presents a "Capabilities Menu" of what the suite can do.
         - **Core Configuration:** [Description, Standalone]
         - **Interaction Style:** [Intent/Prescriptive, Interactivity Level]
         - **Step Logic & Flow:** [Goals, Branching, Repetition]